USS McInerney: Service in Pakistan Navy

-In September 2008, the US Congress approved the transfer of the frigate to Pakistan, with a delivery date of August 2010.
+In September 2008, the United States Congress approved the transfer of the frigate to Pakistan, with a delivery date of August 2010.
 Citing the Foreign Assistance Act and the Arms Export Control Act, Pakistan is considered a "major non-NATO ally", able to receive older unneeded US military equipment.
 McInerney was decommissioned on 31 August 2010.
 While equipment received under "excess defence article" (EDA) is free, Pakistan was to pay for refurbishing costs.

 The 32-year-old frigate, which was renamed Alamgir, was given a US$65 million refurbishment, including anti-submarine capability.
 Alamgir received an overhaul of almost all mechanical equipment, ranging from the overhaul of all four diesels, down to inspection and replacement of sea valves and air conditioning.
 A new bridge and navigational suite were installed, along with a VIP cabin and a composite dome over the overhauled AN/SQS-56 sonar array.

 Pakistani personnel embarked during December 2010 and were trained to operate the vessel to the US Navy's Personnel Qualification Standard.
 Sea trials began in late January 2011.
 On 21 January, the ship collided with the pier during engine tests, resulting in damage to both the bow of the ship and pier.
 The goal was to sail Alamgir away on 10 February 2011.
 The sea trials were delayed for several weeks as repairs had to be conducted in the water due to lack of available drydock space.
 Ultimately, the repairs were completed on 22 February 2011 with sea trials being completed in the following weeks, departing Florida in time to reach Bermuda one month later on 24 March 2011.

 On 24 March 2011, Almagir docked in the British North Atlantic territory of Bermuda.

 On 18 February 2014, while operating off Oman's Masirah Island, Alamgir and the Australian frigate Melbourne intercepted and boarded a dhow found to be carrying 1951 kg of cannabis resin.